nodes-ios/Blobfish/README.md

 }
 ```

-There is an extension to Alamofire `Response` to make it adhere to the `Blobbable` protocol, so handling errors in your callbacks should is a breeze.
+There is an extension to Alamofire `Response` to make it adhere to the `Blobbable` protocol, so handling errors in your callbacks should be a breeze.

 ```swift
 func doSomeRequest(completion: Response<AnyObject, NSError> -> Void) { ... }